pixijs/guides/_basics/text.md

 Let's dig into how this works.

+## There Are Two Kinds of Text

+Because of the challenges of working with text in WebGL, PixiJS provides two very different solutions.
+In this guide, we're going to go over both methods in some detail to help you make the right choice for your project's needs.
+Selecting the wrong text type can have a large negative impact on your project's performance and appearance.

 ## The PIXI.Text Object

 In order to draw text to the screen, you use a [PIXI.Text]({{ site.data.links.api-text }}) object.
 Under the hood, this class draws text to an off-screen buffer using the browser's normal text rendering, then uses that offscreen buffer as the source for drawing the text object.
 Effectively what this means is that whenever you create or change text, PixiJS creates a new rasterized image of that text, and then treats it like a sprite.
 This approach allows truly rich text display while keeping rendering speed high.